Lydiaade/Team-Rota-Generator/README.md

 - [ ] A week off for everyone every 3 weeks
 - [ ] Can exclude dates specified by individuals
 - [ ] Equal working shifts - equal number total
+- [ ] Extract dates for rota generation

 ### Nice to Haves